davisaints/playwright-api-ui-testing/README.md

   - **Product Sorting**: Ensures products can be sorted by price (low to high and high to low).
   - **Checkout Details**: Verifies that the user can view payment, shipping, and total price information before completing the checkout.

+### How-to Tests

+These tests demonstrate how to automate common actions and interact with various web elements:

+- **Alert Handling**: Automates accepting or dismissing alerts.
+- **Drag and Drop**: Simulates moving elements between areas.
+- **File Upload and Download**: Tests uploading and downloading files.
+- **Iframe Interaction**: Handles elements inside iframes.
+- **New Page Handling**: Manages new tabs or windows.
+- **Table Interaction**: Automates editing and submitting table data.

 ## Project Structure

 ```plaintext